EceSenaEtoglu/news-recommendation-system/README.md

 - **Performance Comparison**: Multi-configuration benchmarking

 ## Project Status

-This is an ongoing learning project that started for educational purposes.
-Current focus areas:
-- Refining recommendation algorithms
-- Refining retrieval algorithms
-- Developing AI agents for journalistic content validation
-- Improving evaluation metrics
-- Optimizing system performance

-## Contributing

-This project is built for learning and experimentation however the features in this project could be used in Inform Me.
-Please check the LICENSE before wanting to make any contrubutions.
+This is an ongoing learning project that started for self development.
+The ideas in this project is subject to use in the Inform Me project, please check the licence before wanting to contribute.